Please note: in 2021 the VCAA will provide VCAL Quality Assurance templates.

 - Work Related Skills (WRS)

-- Each provider must submit a QA template for a unit at the highest level at which it is delivered.
-For example, a provider that delivers both Intermediate and Senior WRS would be required to submit a template for the Senior WRS unit.
+- Each provider must submit a QA template for a unit at the lowest level at which it is delivered.
+For example, a provider that delivers both Intermediate and Senior WRS would be required to submit a template for the Intermediate WRS unit.

 - In the case of PDS and WRS units, providers can determine which unit is submitted.
 For example, for WRS, providers may choose to submit either Units 1 or 2.